Introduction

 Other file operations: CAF::Path

-• Test if a path exists, is a file, a symlink, a hardlink or a directory
+- Test if a path exists, is a file, a symbolic link, a hard link or a directory

 See Quattor documentation for more details on the available methods and for examples covering the most common use cases.